seyerjo/learn-python-by-examples/README.md

 - 📗 **Basic**: Introduces the basics of the language and its syntax.
 - 📙 **Intermediate**: Covers more advanced topics and concepts.
 - 📕 **Advanced**: Demonstrates more complex and advanced techniques.

+## Project Status

+This project is actively maintained and updated periodically.
+New examples and modifications to existing ones are added regularly to enhance the learning experience.

+## Code Quality

+The code in this repository is formatted using autopep8 and adheres to the guidelines set by Pylint, ensuring high code quality and readability.

 ## License